Blog Fitness Workouts Core Workouts Standing Core Workout: Why You Should Ditch Crunches for These 14 Exercises

 3. Reverse the movement and return to the starting position.

-4. That’s already one rep.
+4. This is one rep.

-5. Complete 10 reps on each side.
+5. Complete 10 reps on each side and focus on keeping a tight midsection when chopping.

-Cross Body Leg Lift
+Cross-Body Leg Lift

 Targets: Abs, obliques, hips